 '''

 Type

 str or None

 Default

 None

 classmethod create(name)

 Factory method to create a new container by name.

 image

 The container image to be used for running the test.

 str or None

 Default

 None

 mount_points

 List of mount point pairs for directories to mount inside the container.

 Each mount point is specified as a tuple of (/path/in/host, /path/in/container).
 The stage di-

 rectory of the ReFrame test is always mounted under /rfm_workdir inside the container, independelty of

 this field.

 Type

 list[tuple[str, str]]

 Default

 []

-options

-Additional options to be passed to the container runtime when executed.

 '''